wcarmon/docs/golang/sort.md

 # Overview
-- TODO ...
+- Idioms for sorting collections

 # Idioms
 TODO ...

-TODO: sorting a slice
+- TODO: sorting a slice
-TODO: sorting a map for iteration
+- TODO: sorting a map for iteration

 # Other resources